-There are tasks that machines can perform faster, more forcefully, more precisely, longer and more efficiently than humans can.
+There are tasks that machines can perform faster, more forcefully, more precisely, longer and more efficiently than humans.
 And while the machine works autonomously, the warehouse personnel can devote to higher value-added activities, such as quality control.
 In a nutshell, this is the mission of AGVs, the diverse set of automatic guided vehicles.
 Depending on their characteristics, these systems can handle raw materials, semi-finished and finished products, being able to withstand heavy loads, even of several tons.
 Some are designed to transport pallets, move full or empty trolleys, cellulose bales, reels of fabric or paper and more, performing the operations required by the control software.
 Automation can be applied to both handling, i.e. storage, internal handling and picking, and logistics management.

-In the field of reel management, automatic guided vehicles and automatic storage logics, A.Celli R-WAY Integrated Solutions is an excellent example of innovation and the result of a consolidated experience at the same time, a technology that looks to the future but relying firmly on business we could define as historical.
+In the field of reel management, automatic guided vehicles and automatic storage logics, A.Celli R-WAY Integrated Solutions is an excellent example of innovation and the result of a consolidated experience at the same time, a technology that looks to the future but relying firmly on business we could define as historic.

-A perfect example of Industry 4.0, a model in which everything is interconnected and as automated and digitised as possible.
+This can be described as a perfect example of Industry 4.0, a model in which everything is interconnected and as automated and digitised as possible.